Skip to main content Skip to footer

 Common reasons for uncollected waste:

-• Mixed materials or incorrectly sorted waste
+• Incorrectly sorted waste

-• Damaged or broken carts
+• Damaged or broken bins

-The City of Kingston acknowledges that we are on the traditional homeland of the Anishinaabe, Haudenosaunee and the Huron-Wendat, and thanks these nations for their care and stewardship over this shared land.
+The City of Kingston acknowledges that we are on the traditional homeland of the Anishinabek, Haudenosaunee, and the Huron-Wendat, and thanks these nations for their care and stewardship over this shared land.

 Today, the City is committed to working with Indigenous peoples and all residents to pursue a united path of reconciliation.